Retesting - Placement Testing Center

 If you are retesting for both English and math, consider taking each test on a separate day.

-Combined, the English and math tests usually take 2 – 2.5 hours.
+Combined, the English and math tests usually take 2 – 2.5 hours to complete.
 You may be able to concentrate more if you just take one test at a time.
 However, if you decide to do this you must tell the testing proctor before the test begins.

-The tests are not timed, so during the test work carefully and check your work.
+The tests are not timed, so take your time and check your work.
 Remember, you are not allowed to go back to previous questions to change your answer.
 So consider each question carefully.

 If necessary, take breaks during the test to get a drink of water or just walk around and stretch.
 Be sure to let the proctor know that you need to take a break.